 Address: 225 West 86th Street, New York, NY

-Project: Reminiscent of the Apthorp, The Belnord is a designated landmark and one of NYC's great apartment houses built at the turn of the century.
+Project: Reminiscent of the Apthorp, The Belnord is a designated landmark and one of NYC's great apartment homes built at the turn of the century.
 Stretching from 86th to 87th Street between Broadway and Amsterdam, The Belnord, currently, is being reimagined into condominiums by NYC's favorite architect Robert A.M.
 Stern.
 This handsome Italian Renaissance style condo building has huge, high-ceilinged apartments and surrounds a half-acre courtyard.
 The building features 3 - 6 bedroom condo residences with additional combination opportunities.

 Unusual for a pre-war building, the project includes 30,000 square feet of indoor and outdoor amenities, including a 24-hour attended lobby, expansive porte-cochère, and 22,000 square foot courtyard and garden, evoking total privacy and tranquility.
 The light-filled, two-story The Belnord Club further offers a wealth of options for relaxation and entertainment, including a state-of-the-art fitness center, an impressive double-height sports court, a luxurious Club Lounge with a fireplace, separate dining room, children’s playroom, and teen room.

 Available units: 9 apartments available, 2,238 square feet to 3,949 square feet, $4.995M to $11.4M

 Address: 50 West 66 Street, New York, NY